The Birds Seen at the

 Boyd White currently works as an environmental scientist at Deseret Chemical Depot and part time as a Wildlife Technician for the Utah Division of Wildlife Resources.
 He has a BS in Natural Resources with an emphasis in Fish and Wildlife from Oregon State University and an MS in Rangeland Ecosystem Science from Colorado State University.
 In 2007 Boyd worked on a master's thesis to validate a graphic information system model for predicting Burrowing owl habitat at Dugway Proving Ground and surrounding areas.
 While working on the thesis he volunteered to collect research data for a DoD Legacy Project for the Migratory Linkages of Burrowing Owls which required trapping and banding the owls, taking morphological data, and collecting blood and feather samples for DNA and radio isotope analysis.
 In 2005 - 2006 he volunteered with trapping, fitting with radio collars, and track Greater Sage-grouse in Tooele County.
 Boyd is Chairman of the West Deseret Adaptive Resource Management Local Working Group for Sage-grouse.

-Wendy Wilson is the Park Naturalist at Antelope Island State Park.
+Wendy Wilson is the Assistant Park Manager at Antelope Island State Park.

 Ben Woodruff has been training and handling raptors for 22 years.
 He has had the opportunity to train and work with every species of diurnal and nocturnal raptor native to Utah as a practicing falconer, wildlife educator, and aiding in raptor rehabilitation.
 Ben is the author of the book "Trapping Essentials", an illustrated guide for biologists, bird banders, and falconers.
 Ben is the Director of the John Hutchings Museum in Lehi Utah and presents educational programs featuring live raptors.